 While plantar fasciitis can sometimes develop without any apparent reasons, there are risk factors that can increase your risk of developing plantar fasciitis.
 These include:

-• Age.
-As mentioned earlier, people between the ages of 40 to 60 are most susceptible to developing plantar fasciitis.
+• Age - People between the ages of 40 to 60 are most susceptible to developing plantar fasciitis.

 Complications of Plantar Fasciitis